ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                         <p class="mb-4">
                                             In total, 39 interviewers worked on this project, including 28 female interviewers.
 Enumerators worked in groups of five interviewers each.
 Interviews were conducted in English.
                                             <br><br>
                                             The supervisory team directly oversaw or backchecked via telephone 300 interviews (approximately 30% of the total sample).
 Additional quality control measures included GPS validation, audio quality checks, and checks for abnormal answer patterns.
-After  quality control, 69 interviews were rejected from the final sample Interviews averaged 40 minutes in length and ranged from 20 to 99 minutes.
+After quality control, 69 interviews were rejected from the final sample.
+Interviews averaged 40 minutes in length and ranged from 20 to 99 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>